 - Break up problems into smaller manageable pieces and work on resolving the easier parts first.

-- Learn your limits, how to delegate responsibility and not take the entire load on your shoulders so as not to get overwhelmed.
+- Learn your limits, and how to delegate responsibility, and not take the entire load on your shoulders so as not to get overwhelmed.

 - Allow yourself to fail, we all have to fail in order to learn in order to apply what was learned.